Muhammad al-Hasan al-Diddu: In Palestine (Gaza)

 He came to Gaza in December 2012, and gave a speech and spoke on behalf of the scholars of the Islamic nation on the 25th anniversary of the founding of the Islamic Resistance Movement (Hamas).
 The festival was attended at that time by the movement’s senior leaders and its political leader at that time Khaled Meshaal.

 In Media

 He has conducted many important interviews on Al Jazeera Arabic TV, Al resallah Channel, and the Kaaf channel.

 Controversy

-Mohamed El Hassan Ould Dedew has encouraged Muslims to boycott goods from France, and according to Marianne, he is also known for his “numerous anti-Semitic diatribes” on social networks.
+Muhammad al-Hasan al-Diddu has encouraged Muslims to boycott goods from France, and according to Marianne, he is also known for his “numerous anti-Semitic diatribes” on social networks.
 He regards the 2015 Charlie Hebdo shooting attacks as well “deserved” "attacks".